ElisabettaDeVitoFrancesco/DAPT0123/DAPT0123_M1/README.md

 - D6  Open Data CSV (ETL process)

-- D7  Open Data CSV and XML
+- D7  (Open Data CSV and XML) Introduction to Excel

-- D8  Open Data CSV and JSON
+- D8  (Open Data CSV and JSON) Introduction to Excel

 NOTE: The descriptive exercises are elaborated in the Italian language.